-At Stafford Borough Council we take your privacy seriously and will only keep and use your personal information for reasons law requires or allows.
-We are a data controller for the personal information we hold about you in relation to Corporate Business and Partnerships, along with partners (*listed below).
+The Council is a data controller for the personal information we hold about you in relation to Corporate Business and Partnerships, along with partners (*listed below).
 In order to comply with data protection legislation we want to be sure you understand how we use this information.

-The purposes for which the data will be used are:
+Purposes for which the data will be used

 - To investigate and prevent crime and disorder

 - Bringing offenders to justice

 We are able to do this because section 17 of the Crime and Disorder Act 1998 (reformed 2014) says that we can do it and it is in the public interest.

 We are an agency under statutory information sharing protocols and have a statutory duty to investigate crime and disorder under Anti Social Behaviour legislation 2014 and it is in the public interest.

 Where necessary and allowed by law we may share your data with other organisations such as:

 - Housing Department and External Housing Associations